lmaranhao/node-real-estate-api/README.md

 # Very Simple Express Demo
-THis is a very simple express demo.
-What it simple does is that it has 3 endpoints to save, list and find listings.
-It saves the listings in memory in an array and iterates over this array when you try to find a listing.
+This is a very simple express demo.
+It has 3 endpoints to save, list and find listings.
+It saves the listings in memory, retrieves a listing or finds a `Listing` by id.

 # Node version
 This project has been coded using